eberban/eberban/books/tour/src/morphology.md

 >  **For the advanced reader:** you may have noticed that all words start with
->  either a vowel (preceded by a pause) or a non-coda consonant, and that all
+>  either a vowel or coda, preceded by a pause, or a non-coda consonant, and that all
 >  words (except borrowings) end with either a vowel or a coda.
 This is by
 >  design.
 As we will later see, these seemingly artificial restrictions
 >  involving coda ensure that, even if words (except borrowings) are strung